After232/CO2-Sensors-Setup/README.md

 The program is made to run indefinitely until halted by user input.
 To end the program, click on the terminal window and press Control + C. This will finish exporting the CSVs.

 ^The issue with compiling all three sensors' data in the same file is because, although they all record at 2 second intervals, their start times may be different, which can result in data becoming conflicted and outputting the wrong data to the wrong sensor's columns.

+### Calibrating Sensors
+There are two additional programs included in this repository, one for automatic calibration and another for forced calibration.
+Forced calibration should preferably be used when there is a known level of CO2.
+Automatic calibration can be unreliable (especially if your sensors already have a significant error in calibration).